Welcome to Contra Costa County, California

 Walnut Creek should be known as the city of sculptures – various art pieces dispersed thought-out the city like sprinkles on an ice-cream.
 Genres range from abstract to nature to portraits to fountains – bringing together various neighborhoods of this quaint yet energetically charged little town.

 TIP: There are “Lime Bikes” just thrown around the town – which you can pick up and drive around after scanning a QR code with an app.

-There’s nothing like spring and then there’s nothing like spring in Walnut Creek.
+There’s spring and then there’s nothing like spring in Walnut Creek.
 This town is exceptionally well planned with little gardens and trees planted at every corner.
-Imagine what it looks like when springs rolls around .
+Imagine what it looks like when springs rolls around.
+The photos below capture the amazing vivid colors that come to bloom every year.
 Pablo Neruda’s quote comes to might every time we see the blooming spectacle:

 ” I want to do with you what spring does with the cherry trees” – Pablo Neruda